Aromatic Whites, Rosé

 Flavia is a pure culture of Metschnikowia pulcherrima

-selected by the Universitad de Santiage de Chile (USACH) for its ability to produce aroma and flavor revealing enzymes (α-arabinofuranosidase).
+for its ability to produce aroma and flavor revealing enzymes (α-arabinofuranosidase) in aromatic white and rosé wines.
 This enzymatic action is the first step in the liberation of bound, non-odiferous varietal aroma compounds.
 These compounds are subsequently revealed due to the β-glucosidase activity of compatible Saccharomyces cerevisiae

 strains.
 Flavia will enhance the aroma and flavor profiles of wines optimizing varietal characteristics while bringing freshness and volume in the mouth.
 Using Flavia can optimize the aromatic potential of your grapes.